iswimfly/Banana-Mania-Randomizer/README.md

 # Banana Mania Randomizer!

-This tool requires [`SMBBM Course Modifier`](https://gamebanana.com/tools/9723) to work it creates a .json file for use with this mod!
+This tool requires [`SMBBM Course Modifier`](https://gamebanana.com/tools/9723) to work.
+It creates a .json file for use with this mod!

 The Banana Mania Randomizer is a customizable randomization program that allows for custom difficulties to be created!